cfaguilera20/100-days-of-code/r2-log.md

 ### R2D4 - Jan 27, 2021

 - LinkBridge - Worked on Stripe listing of payment methods, store new payment method, create the stripe customer.

+### R2D5 - Jan 28, 2021

+- LinkBridge - Worked on stripe to store the investments, updated some db tables to store the payment method, and to track the investment status.